CBIIT/bento-docs/source/configuration/program-listing-page.md

 };
 ```

-## The Program Listing Table
+## The Programs page table
-The table in the Program Listing Page lists the programs that store data in your data sharing platform.
+The table in the Programs page lists the programs that store data in a Bento-based data sharing platform.

-### Configuring the Program Listing Table.
+### Configuring the Programs page table.
 1. Open `$(src)/packages/bento-frontend/src/bento/programData.js`.
 2. In `table`:
-	* The `display` field is set to true, by default. *Set this field to false if you do not wish to display a table in the Program Listing Page*.
+	* The `display` field is set to true, by default. *Set this field to false to disable the table in the Programs page*.
-	* Set the field `title` to the the title of your table.
+	* Set the field `title` to the the title of the table.
-	* Set the field `dataField` to the name of the GraphQL API query being used to return data for the Program Listing Page. *Note: This query should match the GraphQL API query in `GET_PROGRAMS_DATA_QUERY`*.
+	* Set the field `dataField` to the name of the GraphQL API query being used to return data for the Programs page. *Note: This query should match the GraphQL API query in `GET_PROGRAMS_DATA_QUERY`*.
-	* Set the field `defaultSortField` to the name of the query field that will be used to sort the Program Listing Table.
-Note: this query field should be displayed as one of the columns in the Program Listing Table.
+	* Set the field `defaultSortField` to the name of the query field that will be used to sort the Programs page table.
+Note: this query field should be displayed as one of the columns in the Program page table.
-	* Set the field `defaultSortDirection` to the sort order of your choice.
+	* Set the field `defaultSortDirection` to the sort order to be displayed.
 Valid values are 'asc' (ascending) and 'desc' (descending).
-	* Add your GraphQL API query to `GET_PROGRAMS_DATA_QUERY`.
+	* Add the GraphQL API query to `GET_PROGRAMS_DATA_QUERY`.
 3. Example:

 ```javascript